DanielTockan/Rainforest-Store/README.md

 ## Project Overview

-The Rainforest E-Store is a full-stack application where customers can complete their online shopping, through a clean and user friendly interface.
-It was built using Flask, Python, a postgreSQL relational databse for the back-end,  and a React front-end.
+The Rainforest E-Store is a full-stack application where customers can complete their online shopping, through a clean and user-friendly interface.
+It was built using Flask, Python, a PostgreSQL relational database for the back-end, and a React front-end.

 The concept was inspired by the growing trend of retail businesses improving their online presence during this time.
 The project presented a considerable increase in complexity compared to the projects covered within my classwork.

-This paired project was my final and most challenging with GA, but also the most enjoyble.
-Despite only having being taught Python and SQL the week prior, I got very comfortable with the languages and creating intricate table relationships.
+This paired project was my final and most challenging with GA, but also the most enjoyable.
+Despite only having been taught Python and SQL the week prior, I got very comfortable with the languages and creating intricate table relationships.

 Upon completion, the project was deployed via Heroku.